-We consider overall environmental, social, and governance (ESG) risks to be moderate for securitisations backed by auto loans.
-Our credit analysis of the transaction, which takes into consideration ESG risks, includes the risks to vehicles' recovery values from changes in carbon emissions regulations, the social and demographic trends that affect the obligors in ABS backed by auto loans, and the low exposure to severe weather events or other environmental factors.
+We consider overall environmental, social, and governance (ESG) risk to be moderate for securitizations backed by auto loans.
+Our credit analysis of the transaction, which considers ESG risk, includes the risks to vehicles' recovery values from changes in carbon emissions regulations, the social and demographic trends that affect the obligors in ABS backed by auto loans, and the low exposure to severe weather events or other environmental factors.
 In addition, governance risk is largely mitigated by the structure of the transaction and our consideration of the transaction parties.
-Please refer to our Cross-Sector Rating Methodology: General Principles for Assessing Environmental, Social and Governance Risks, 26 April 2021, which explains our general principles for assessing ESG risks in our credit analysis globally.
+Please refer to our General Principles for Assessing Environmental, Social and Governance Risks, 19 October 2021, which explains our general principles for assessing ESG risks in our credit analysis globally.

-- " Environmental: This transaction has moderate exposure to significant environmental risks; however, the potential consequences, mitigated by the short transaction tenor, are not likely to be material to the credit quality of the notes.
+- " Environmental: This transaction has moderate exposure to meaningful environmental risks; however, the potential consequences, mitigated by the short transaction tenor, are not likely to be material to the credit quality of the notes.
 (See "Asset analysis Additional asset analysis ESG Environmental considerations") - " Social: The social risk is generally low in auto ABS transactions.
-Technological obsolescence, shifting demand patterns and changes in government policy mean that some segments will experience greater volatility in auto sales and recovery levels but the short tenor of the transaction mitigates the risk from long-term trends.
-In addition, the geographical and demographical diversity of the obligors in loan pools should help protect the transaction from the risk of any one region or industry downturn.
-(See "Asset analysis Additional asset analysis ESG Social considerations") - " Governance: Governance risks for this transaction are low based on the presence of transaction features such as risk retention, comprehensive agreed upon procedures (AUPs) report, servicing oversight and representations and warranties enforcement.
+Technological obsolescence, shifting demand patterns and changes in government policy mean that some segments will experience greater volatility in auto sales, recovery levels, and residual values, but the short tenor of the transaction mitigates the risk from long term trends.
+In addition, the geographical diversity of the obligors in loan pools should help protect the transaction from the risk of any one region or industry downturn.
+(See "Asset analysis Additional asset analysis ESG Social considerations") - " Governance: Governance risks for this transaction are low based on the presence of transaction features such as risk retention, comprehensive agreed upon procedures (AUPs) report, servicing oversight, and R&W enforcement.
 (See "Securitisation structure analysis Additional structural analysis ESG Governance considerations")